-Some quick links to birding sites that help us to become better birders:
+Some quick links to help you find birds and become better birders:

-The Missouri LISTSERV provides up-to-the-minute information from birders throughout Missouri, the opportunity to ask questions, and to hold conversations of interest about birds and birding.
+The Missouri LISTSERV provides up-to-the-minute information from birders throughout Missouri, and offers one the opportunity to ask questions and engage in conversation about birds and birding in Missouri.

-The Kansas LISTSERV offers up-to-the-minute information from birders through Kansas, the oppotunity to ask questions, and to hold conversations of interest about birds and birding.
+The Kansas LISTSERV provides up-to-the-minute information from birders throughout Kansas and offers one the opportunity to ask questions and engage in conversation about birds and birding in Kansas.

 Support Burroughs Audubon Society when you shop at smile.amazon.com!